Skip to main content

 Example 4

-In the Philippines, there is a belief that dreaming about cutting one's hair is a bad omen, symbolizing the loss of a loved one.
-Hair is seen as something that holds a great deal of memories, and cutting it in a dream is thought to represent severing ties with someone important in real life.
-This belief can have a profound psychological impact on those who take it seriously.
+In the Philippines, dreaming about cutting your hair is thought to mean losing a loved one.
+Since hair is seen as a symbol of memories, cutting it in a dream is believed to represent cutting ties with someone important.

 Example 5